-George Koumoutsakos is the Alternate Minister of Citizen Protection, responsible for immigration.
+George Koumoutsakos is the Alternate Minister for Migration and Asylum Policy.

 He is also a Member of the Hellenic Parliament for the B1 North Constituency of Athens, elected with the Nea Demokratia party.